 I quickly found the “blog aware static site generator” call Jekyll, but since I’ve never used Ruby I wasn’t sure how to get started.
 If you’re in this boat, check-out Barry Clark’s project called Jekyll Now.
 The basic idea is to fork an existing repository with a functioning Jekyll site, and then customize it to make it your own.

-I hacked away at this for a couple days, and while it wasn’t quite what I was looking for, it did give me a great intro into the Jekyll system.
+I poked at this for a couple days, and while it wasn’t quite what I was looking for, it did give me a great intro into the Jekyll system.

 Starting Over with Skinny Bones